Key Takeaways

 RFID stands for Radio Frequency Identification.
 At its core, RFID enables wireless communication between a reader and an RFID tag.

-When RFID was invented in the 70s, RFID tags were costly and bulky.
-However, advances in technology mean today’s RFID tags are tiny and inexpensive.
-Many industries have found countless uses for RFID technology, from shipping to library cataloging and now access control.
+When RFID was invented in the 1970s, tags were costly and bulky.
+However, advances in technology mean today’s tags are tiny and inexpensive.
+Many industries have found countless uses for RFID technology, from shipping to library cataloging and access control.

-RFID technology, as applied to access control, is found across a variety of buildings.
-RFID access systems are used in residential apartments and industrial facilities, and commercial RFID door lock systems for office complexes are popular as well.
+RFID technology is used for access control in various buildings.
+RFID access systems are used in residential apartments and industrial facilities, and commercial RFID door lock systems for office complexes are also popular.

 Important note: You may have heard the term “Wiegand RFID reader” elsewhere.
-Wiegand systems operate with magnets, not radio waves, and are entirely separate from RFID.
+Wiegand access control systems operate with magnets, not radio waves, and are entirely separate from RFID.

 rfid access control card